Int-coder/conquering-responsive-layouts/README.md

 - Makes website responsive by, not skirinking the scale of website in mobile devices.

 ### Notes Day 18 | Challenge solution & Mobile-first
+1. Make Html first the structure.
+2. Write Css for mobile
+3. Adjust for desktop in Media queries (To Avoid repetation and using excess css for adjustment later).

+### Notes Day 19 | Mobile navigation challenge

 ### Notes day 21 Recap